 These trainings are more common with software products where users have to be trained on the use of technology to serve their needs.
-Since more and more companies are adopting HR software, company communication platforms, ERP systems and marketing/sales automation tools, the providers usually offer preliminary training and also provide support during and after implementation to offer a seamless transition to the software for the clients.
+Since more and more companies are adopting HR software, company communication platforms, ERP systems, best-in-class marketing tools and sales automation platforms, the providers usually offer preliminary training and also provide support during and after implementation to offer a seamless transition to the software for the clients.

 A massive open online course (MOOC) champions accessibility and unlimited participation since it leverages pre-recorded material that can be consumed by learners at their convenience.
 Instructor support is mostly optional which makes most of these courses self-paced and evergreen.

 You can teach a wide variety of topics with MOOCs as long as you focus on building a sense of community in your courses where students, TAs, and instructors can interact through discussion forums and social media groups.

 Assessments and certifications are another core component of these courses.
 To keep the course challenging and engaging, you have to devise a variety of online assessments, assignments, and quizzes to keep the learners hooked.
 Similarly, course completion has to be incentivized by certificates that hold some value.

 These courses are usually 2-3 hours long and don’t require nearly as much effort or commitment to make.
 You can repurpose content that you’ve published elsewhere and consolidate it in a mini-course to offer some structure.
 These courses usually act as teasers to a more comprehensive course and are used as pilots to test the demand for the topic.

 They are a great way to build an online audience and to use as a lead magnet to get learners to buy more valuable content from you and can play a crucial role in your market research as they can forecast the success of your full-scale course.

 If you’ve ever taken up a timed project, you already know that flaky efforts don’t get you anywhere.
 This couldn’t ring more true when it comes to creating your own online course.